-New Mexico Farm and Livestock Bureau and our members are committed to transparency in climate-related matters to inform our stakeholders in a manner consistent with existing practices in the agriculture industry.
+New York Farm Bureau's members are committed to transparency in climate-related matters to inform our stakeholders in a manner consistent with existing practices in the agriculture industry.
 However, without changes and clarifications, the Proposed Rules would be wildly burdensome and expensive if not altogether impossible for many small and mid-sized farmers to comply with, as they require reporting of climate data at the local level.
-When farmers and ranchers cannot afford the overhead required to comply, they will have no choice but to consolidate.
-Such consolidation would have far-reaching socioeconomic consequences, including further eroding of our rural tax bases and local food systems.
-Because of population decline in rural communities, farmers and ranchers are already bearing a greater share of the tax burden for rural communities.
-1 If further consolidation were to occur, this could seriously impede the ability of local communities to fund education, social services and access to health care.
-It is important to also realize that farming and ranching plays a vital role in the social fabric of rural communities that largely revolve around the agricultural industry, especially small and medium-sized farmers and ranchers.
-We do not believe the SEC fully considered nor has sufficiently sought to mitigate the potential socioeconomic impact of the Proposed Rules on agricultural communities.
-We also believe that the Proposed Rules will not only adversely impact farmers and ranchers, but also harm consumers and erode the strength of America's agricultural industry.
-To avoid these consequences, in the final adopted rules (the "Final Rules"), we highly encourage the Commission to consider the following:
+When farmers cannot afford the overhead required to comply, they will have no choice but to consolidate.
+Such consolidation would have far-reaching socioeconomic consequences, including further eroding rural tax bases.
+Because of population decline in rural communities, farmers are already bearing a greater share of the tax burden for rural communities.
+If further consolidation were to occur, this could seriously impede the ability of local communities to fund education, social services and access to health care.
+It is important to also realize that farming plays a vital role in the social fabric of rural communities that largely revolve around the agricultural industry, especially small and medium-sized farmers.
+NYFB does not believe the SEC fully considered nor has sufficiently sought to mitigate the potential socioeconomic impact of the Proposed Rules on agricultural communities.
+NYFB also believes that the Proposed Rules will not only adversely impact farmers, but also harm consumers and erode the strength of America's agricultural industry.
+To avoid these consequences, in the final adopted rules (the "Final Rules"), NYFB highly encourages the Commission to consider the following: